werunplugged/UP-Antivirus/README.md

 ## **Introduction**

-This project provides Android users with a robust antivirus and anti-tracker application based on:
+This project provides Android users with a robust antivirus and tracker detection application based on:
 - The popular malware module, **Hypatia**.
 - The advanced tracker module, **TrackerControl**.
 - Our custom **Package Scanner** and **Signature Database**.

-The app is designed for users concerned about their digital privacy and security, offering real-time protection and advanced tracking prevention.
+The app is designed for users concerned about their digital privacy and security, offering real-time protection and advanced tracking detection.
 It is lightweight, efficient, and easy to use.

 ## **Open Source Details**